GSA/piv-guides/_networkconfig/11-all-agency-piv.md

 ## Network Ports and Protocols - Open Access to OCSP and CRL

-The first step in setting up the support for other agency PIV/CAC is to validate that your agencies network is open to the Certificate Issuer website to validate the certificate.
-Your agency's domain controllers, servers and workstations should be able to access the OCSP and CRL links for validation in real time.
+The first step in setting up the support for other agency PIV/CAC is to validate that your agency's network is open to the Certificate Issuer website to validate the certificate.
+Your agency's domain controllers, servers and workstations should be able to access the On-line Certificate Status Protocol (OCSP) and Certificate Revocation List (CRL) links for validation in real time.
+You can find the OCSP and CRL links in the List of Issuers table below.

 ## Domain Controllers - Add Agency UPN Suffix